rawdawg23/jellyfin-addon-/README_HUGGINGFACE.md

 ## 📖 Usage

 After installation, browse titles in Stremio using catalog addons like Cinemeta.
-When you click on a movie or episode, StreamBridge will check if it exists in your Jellyfin library and return a direct play link if found.
+When you click on a movie or episode, EP-FIN will check if it exists in your Jellyfin library and return a direct play link if found.

 ## ⚠️ Important Notes